 Date of close of trading for the contract.

-Price at close of trading for the contract.
+Exchange Delivery Settlement Price at close of trading for the contract.
+Identify the price in U.S. dollars or Canadian dollars.

-If the transaction agreements do not contain a price for compliance instruments, entities may enter a price of zero into the transfer request if the transfer request is submitted to fulfill one of the following transaction agreement types and the entity discloses the agreement type in the transfer request.
+Entities must enter a price of zero for the transfer request if the request is submitted to fulfill one of the following transaction agreement types and the entity discloses the agreement type in the transfer request.

 The proposed transfer is between entities with a direct corporate association.